What can Vietnamese farmers grow aside from rice?

 The rice-shrimp model has shown an immense growth rate since the early 2000s due to its adaptive capacity to climate change and high economic efficiency.
 This model combines the rice and shrimp farms in one area or grows one then the other in a series of batches depending on the farmer’s preferences.

-Farmers can add fish, giant freshwater prawns, and white-leg shrimp on this model to have multiple sources of income.
+Farmers can add fish, giant freshwater prawns, and white-leg shrimp to this model to have multiple sources of income.
 They can also grow marketable fruits such as banana, pineapple, grapefruit, orange, and star apple depending on the degree of rice conversion—it can be a total or substantial shift.
 Some of these alternatives can even be designed to allow farmers to revert to rice production if the need arises.

-With the integration of aquaculture in rice lands, investments on water infrastructures will be needed more than ever.
+With the integration of aquaculture in rice lands, investments in water infrastructures will be needed more than ever.
 Canals and dredges can be built to store water during the rainy season.
 Sea dikes can also be established along the coastal areas to control the flow of water and prevent floods.

 Adaptation is not pure conversion, though.
 If rice prices are not favorable, farmers can adjust their planting calendars and shift from triple-rice into double-rice farming with other short-term crops.
 Triple-rice can be retained since it builds up the amount of alluvium, which reduces the use of fertilizers in the farms.